Our monthly bill for Internet service went up this past month.

 I discovered Bill Shark by accident when I sat down with my wife to watch one of her favorite shows, Shark Tank.

-Bill Shark says that they have a 85% success rate negotiating bills for cable TV, wireless phones, satellite TV, Internet access, satellite radio and home security.
+Bill Shark says that they have an 85% success rate negotiating bills for cable TV, wireless phones, satellite TV, Internet access, satellite radio, and home security.

-I submitted my bill to them in March.
+I submitted my Internet bill to them in March of last year.
 At the time they weren’t able to secure an ongoing reduction in our bill since our bill was already relatively low.
 They were able to get us a $10 one time credit, however.

-In October of this year they went to work again on our bill.
+In October of last year, they went to work again on our bill again.
 This time they secured a $10/month reduction in our bill for 1 year, coming out to a total of $120 saved for the year.

-It should be noted that the hard fought savings on my account of $130 wasn’t free.
-The savings were reduced by 40% to pay the costs for the Bill Shark service, so our total savings for using Bill Shark was $78.
-We paid Bill Shark via two separate invoices totaling $52.
+It should be noted that the hard-fought savings on my account of $336.40 were not free.
+The savings were reduced by 40% to pay the costs for the Bill Shark service, so our total savings for using Bill Shark was $201.84.
+We paid Bill Shark via three separate invoices totaling $134.56.

-While it seems like a lot to pay, if we hadn’t used them we’d still likely being paying $130 extra this year, so in the end we’re coming out ahead.
+While it seems like a lot to pay, if we hadn’t used them we’d still likely be paying $336.40 extra this year, so in the end, we’re coming out ahead.